 How is the job outlook?

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2010/11): “Employment of biochemists and biophysicists is projected to increase by 31 percent from 2010 to 2020, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2014-2015): “Employment of biochemists and biophysicists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 More biochemists and biophysicists will be needed to use the knowledge they have gained from basic research to develop biological products and processes that improve our lives.”

 What are the educational requirements?